Commercial Roofing Specialists

 - Outstanding performance throughout vast Canadian climates

-Modified Bitumen (MB) roofing is an asphalt-based, close cousin of the Built-up-Roof (BUR) designed for buildings with low-slope or “flat” roof structures.
-Engineered modified bitumen roofing membranes originated in Europe in the mid 1960’s and have been used successfully in the United States and Canada since approximately 1975.
+Modified Bitumen, or MB roofing, is an asphalt-based close cousin of the Built-Up Roof.
+Its design suits buildings with low-slope or “flat” roof structures.
+Engineered MB roofing membranes originated in Europe in the mid-1960’s, and have been used successfully in the United States and Canada since approximately 1975.

-Increased resistance to brittleness at cold temperatures, greater flow resistance at high temperatures, and increased elasticity can be achieved by blending synthetic rubberized polymers with asphalt in lieu of modification by the blowing process used for BUR asphalt.
-There are numerous surfacing options for this system which include a factory applied mineral surface, gravel surface, including “cool roof” coatings which are highly-reflective to save on building cooling costs.
-Mineral-surfaced MB products are typically furnished with white granules, but are also available in designer colors to match asphalt shingles or to otherwise compliment the building design.
+Modified Bitumen has an increased resistance to brittleness at cold temperatures, a greater flow resistance at high temperatures, and increased elasticity.
+This is achieved by blending synthetic rubberized polymers with asphalt, as opposed to the blowing process used for BUR asphalt.
+There are numerous surfacing options for this system.
+These include a factory applied mineral surfaces, gravel surfaces, and “cool roof” coatings, which are highly-reflective and reduce building cooling costs.
+Mineral-surfaced MB products are typically furnished with white granules, but are also available in designer colours to match asphalt shingles, or to otherwise complement the building design.

-MB gives designers and installers an even broader array of options than BUR.
-MB may be installed by the torch-application method, or “hot-mopped” like BUR, or applied with “cold-process” adhesives.
-The latest innovation with MB is the self-adhering sheet.
-Using special combinations of polymers to modify the underside of the MB sheet, the rolls are manufactured with a release paper.
-The installer removes the release paper and as the sheet is rolled out, it adheres itself to the substrate.
-This method eliminates the risks associated with the use of torches, hot asphalt, and is completely free of VOC (volatile organic chemicals) fumes during and after application.
+MB gives designers and installers an wider variety of options than BUR.
+MB may be installed through the torch-application method or “hot-mopped”, like BUR, or applied with “cold-process” adhesives.
+The latest innovation in MB application is the self-adhering sheet.
+This application uses special combinations of polymers to modify the underside of the MB sheet, and the rolls are manufactured with a release paper.
+The installer removes the release paper as the sheet is rolled out, allowing it to adhere itself to the substrate.
+This method eliminates the risks associated with the use of torches, hot asphalt, and is completely free of volatile organic chemical (VOC) fumes during and after application.

 BENEFITS OF MODIFIED BITUMEN ROOFING

-A single-ply reflective roofing membrane made from polyprophylene and ethylene-propylene rubber polymerized together.
+Thermoplastic Polyolefin is a single-ply reflective roofing membrane made from polymerizing together polyprophylene and ethylene-propylene rubber.
 It is typically installed in a fully adhered or mechanically attached system, allowing the white membrane to remain exposed throughout the life of the roof.

 BENEFITS OF TPO